neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    ```

    - You will be prompted for your GIN username and password.
-   - To list the repositories available to your account: `gin repos --all`
+   - To list the repositories available to your account: `gin repos --all`.

 :::{tip}
 You may need `sudo` permissions for some of the following `gin` commands.
 If so, remember to prepend all commands with `sudo`.